Electronic-Mango/reddit-python-api/README.md

 You can set all configuration parameters using environment variables for Docker container, rather than modifying project files before building.

 You can also use `docker-compose.yml` to build and start the container via:

 ```
 docker compose up -d --build
 ```

-Compose will use `.env` file in project root for any additional configuration, like [Reddit app ID and secret](#reddit-app-&-required-parameters).
+Compose allows using `custom_settings.yml` in project root for custom configuration, like [Reddit app ID and secret](#reddit-app-&-required-parameters) without modifying project files.
-`.env` won't be loaded into the Docker image directly, it's just used by Compose as a source of environment variables.
+By default this file will be loaded into the image, along with all `.yml` files from the project root.

-By default Docker Compose will set port where API is listening for requests to `80`.
+You can get around this by modifying value of `CUSTOM_SETTINGS_PATH` in `docker-compose.yml` to point to a file in a mounted volume.

-This port is also mapped to local port `3001`.
+Default port where API requests are handled is `8080`, which is mapped to local port `3001`.